risooonho/Moonwards-Virtual-Moon/README.md

 # Moonwards Virtual Moon
 Everything to build the Moonwards space colonies in Godot.
-See https://github.com/moonwards1/Moonwards-Assets for the Blender files of assets.
+See the [Moonwards-Assets](https://github.com/moonwards1/Moonwards-Assets) reop for the Blender files of assets.

 You must install [Git LFS](https://git-lfs.github.com/) before cloning this repository, in addition to Git itself.